Note: This review was updated on December 17, 2020 to cover the changes in Black Mesa: Definitive Edition.

 Also, when you’re killed by an opponent, the game clearly shows you which member of the opposing team was responsible, something which comes in handy as it’s not always clear who was behind the kill in the heat of the action, letting you know whom to get even with when your character respawns… (and despite me not having played online multiplayer for a while I was still able to score my share of frags here much to my own delight).

-But while Xen is still a disappointment overall, it’s quite a bit more substantial than what was featured in the original Half-Life, while everything that comes before it is an exciting, jolly entertaining experience, a superb remake of a video game classic.
+But while Xen is a disappointment overall, it’s quite a bit more substantial than what was featured in the original Half-Life, while everything before it is an exciting and jolly entertaining experience, making this a superb remake of a video game classic.
 And if you’ve never played Half-Life before, you can add a couple of points to the score below.
-This is a great game in its own right and one of the best video game releases of the year so far, no doubt.
+This is a great game in its own right and one of the best video game releases of the year so far, and the improvements in the Definitive Edition make this a no brainer if you’ve yet to play Black Mesa.

 Score: 79 / 100